LINK

 🌍 Orbit Context

-LINK orbits at an average altitude of 375 km in the lower reaches of Low Earth Orbit, where atmospheric drag is significant and orbital lifetimes are measured in months to a few years.
+LINK orbits at an average altitude of 325 km in the lower reaches of Low Earth Orbit, where atmospheric drag is significant and orbital lifetimes are measured in months to a few years.
 This is the busiest corridor in space — home to crewed spacecraft, rapid-revisit imaging satellites and the densest part of the Starlink constellation.
-Within ±50 km of LINK’s average altitude, there are currently 1,300 active payloads and 60 tracked debris or rocket body fragments — notable neighbours include STARLINK-1008, STARLINK-1012, STARLINK-1020.
-This makes it one of the more crowded altitude bands, containing roughly 7.4% of all active satellites.
+Within ±50 km of LINK’s average altitude, there are currently 1,120 active payloads and 34 tracked debris or rocket body fragments — notable neighbours include STARLINK-1020, STARLINK-1036, STARLINK-1043.
+This makes it one of the more crowded altitude bands, containing roughly 6.2% of all active satellites.
 With an inclination of 20.6°, LINK passes over latitudes between 20.6°N and 20.6°S, covering the tropical and temperate zones where most of the world’s population resides.
 Low-to-mid inclination orbits are efficient to reach from equatorial and mid-latitude launch sites.
-United States operates approximately 12,470 active satellites in total, of which 1,175 share a similar altitude band with LINK.
+United States operates approximately 12,786 active satellites in total, of which 1,052 share a similar altitude band with LINK.

 ❓ Frequently Asked Questions